antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

     """
 ```
 #### Purpose
-- Recursively processes the evaluation result to generate Markdown content and extract follow-up options.
+- Recursively processes evaluation results to produce Markdown-formatted text and extract follow-up options.

 #### Process Flow
-1. Walks through each key-value pair in the evaluation output.
+1. Iterates through each item in the evaluation dictionary.
-2. Recursively handles nested dictionaries.
+2. Recursively processes nested dictionaries.
-3. Uses `format_to_markdown` to generate Markdown-formatted text.
+3. Formats the aggregated text using `format_to_markdown`.

 #### Inputs and Outputs
 - **Inputs**:
-  - `evaluation_output`: Nested dictionary of evaluation data.
+  - `evaluation_output`: Nested dictionary containing evaluation results.
 - **Outputs**:
-  - A dictionary containing `"llm_output"` (Markdown) and `"options"` (list of questions).
+  - A dictionary with `"llm_output"` (Markdown text) and `"options"` (list of follow-up items).

 ---